hash-hash/ctf/Crypto/Writeup/Hitcon2022/Chimera.md

 # Chimera

 A crypto challenge in hitcon2022.
 Simple prcedure but contains lots tricks.
 I didn't learn much about elliptic curve construct and ecm tech before.
-So finish this chal is meaningful for me.
+So finish this challenge is meaningful for me.

 **Task**